The Lion's Game

 The Lion's Game is a 2000 novel by American author Nelson DeMille.
 It is the second of DeMille's novels to feature the detective John Corey, now working as a contractor for the fictional FBI Anti-Terrorist Task Force in New York City.
-The 2000 novel The Lion’s Game is the sequel to Plum Island and is followed by the 2004 book Night Fall.
+It is a sequel to Plum Island and is followed by the 2004 book Night Fall.
 The book also briefly mentions events from other DeMille novels like The Charm School and The Gold Coast, that aren't strictly part of the Corey-universe.